Best Online Colleges – Top 10 Online Bachelor’s Degree Programs

 Exclusively for health sciences and CIS programs, GW is one of the few private institutions to make any undergraduate degree programs available.
 Presently, the most popular majors at GWU Online are nursing, followed by computer information systems, and allied health professional.
 A costly degree, you are nonetheless going to emerge from a GWU Online program with a marketable credential from an esteemed institution in a relatively high-paying field.

 Final Thoughts on How to Pick an Online University

-There are a number of schools that provide you with a quality distance education beyond the 10 mentioned on this list.
-As you continue your search, keep in mind that the university you ultimately pay tens of thousands of dollars to should be a) accredited b) respected by employers and graduate schools and c) preferably be an online extension of a brick and mortar institution with a long and favorable history.
-This is not to say that purely online schools are not “legitimate”—many are—but there is comfort in knowing that your prospective school is not a “for-profit” university which means a good portion of the revenue is NOT being used to maintain/better the quality of the school, as is the case with non-profit public and private colleges.
-Lastly, attending a university with a long and successful record of achievement is a good sign that the school will still exist years down the road, ensuring that you will receive the maximum benefit from your diploma for the duration of your working years.
+Although, this is not to say that purely online schools are not “legitimate”–many are.
+However, there is comfort in knowing that your prospective school is not a “for-profit” university which means a good portion of the revenue is NOT being used to maintain/better the quality of the school, as is the case with non-profit public and private colleges.
+Lastly, attending a university with a long and successful record of achievement is a good sign that the school will still exist years down the road.
+After all, such staying power ensures that you will receive the maximum benefit from your diploma for the duration of your working years.